PrefectHQ/prefect/docs/concepts/schedules.md

 These settings mean that if a deployment has an hourly schedule, the default settings will create runs for the next 4 days (or 100 hours).
 If it has a weekly schedule, the default settings will maintain the next 14 runs (up to 100 days in the future).

 !!! tip "The `Scheduler` does not affect execution"
-    The Prefect Orion `Scheduler` service only creates new flow runs and places them in `Scheduled` states.
+    The Prefect `Scheduler` service only creates new flow runs and places them in `Scheduled` states.
 It is not involved in flow or task execution.

 If you change a schedule, previously scheduled flow runs that have not started are removed, and new scheduled flow runs are created to reflect the new schedule.